viperleed/viperleed/doc/content/basics/how_to_run.rst

 Such a submission script usually contains details on the requested hardware (e.g. declared via ``#SBATCH`` in slurm) and instructions on which precompiled packages to make available.
 Below, you find an example for a submission script for the `Vienna Scientific Cluster (VSC-4) <https://vsc.ac.at//home/>`__, which uses the slurm workload manager.
-The script first loads the required Intel compilers and :term:`conda` distribution, before executing ViPErLEED using the :ref:`job script<job_script>`.
+The script first loads the required Intel compilers and :term:`conda` distribution, before executing ViPErLEED using the :ref:`viperleed command<cli_calc>`.

 .. literalinclude :: /_static/example_job_script.txt